beti1205/WeatherApp/README.md

 # WeatherApp

-This application allows you to check the current, hourly, and daily weather forecast for the current location.
-It is also possible to add any location to your favourites list, so you can watch the forecast for multiple places.
+An intuitive and user-friendly weather application that provides real-time, hourly and daily forecasts for your current location.
+Additionally, the ability to save and track weather forecasts for multiple locations as favorites, making it easy to stay informed about weather conditions in your desired locations.

 ## Technologies
 - Retrofit